traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

 Part 1 / Create the small column chart component
 ------------------------------------------------
- 1. Create the small column chart component:   ZommableTimeSeriesLineChartSmallComponent
+ 1. Create the small column chart component:   ZoomableTimeSeriesLineChartSmallComponent

  2. Edit the Main Dashboard Page / HTML
     a.
 Remove the hard-coded "Chart 4"